Dragonmystic707/exalted-reincarnated/docs/System/Projects.md

 example, the character might decide to recruit *Followers*, establish a network of *Contacts*, or make an *Artifact*.

-Common Sense, and the Storyteller's approval, should be applied when gaining or improving a merit.
-People generally don't simply just grow *Extra Limbs* out of the blue...unless they are in the deepest recesses of the Wyld.
+Common Sense, and the Storyteller’s approval, should be applied when gaining or improving a merit.
+People generally don’t simply just grow *Extra Limbs* out of the blue…unless they are in the deepest recesses of the Wyld.

 If a character is *improving* a Merit to a higher rating, they pay the *difference* in RES, Keystones, and time between the ratings.
 For example, improving *Contacts* from Rating 1 to Rating 2 would be the difference between a Minor and Basic Project: 4 RES and 6 days.

 Obstruction Rolls
 -----------------

 All projects, save Basic Projects, will have at least one Obstruction